 "Pipes like a church organ," Lulu said to herself, then sipped Maxwell House number two.
-Ahhhhhh.
+Ahhhhhhh.

 Lulu heard the front door open, then close, then Robby appeared in the kitchen unfolding the paper.
 "Can I have the comic strips again, Mom?"
-In the last year, he'd gone from Mommy to Mom, a crossing from baby into boyhood that rendered a tiny rip in Lulu's heart.
+In the last year, he'd gone from Mommy to Mom, a crossing from baby into boyhood that rendered a tiny rip in Lulu's heart

 ^{} Air-conditioning was still years away for the Andersen home-for the world.
-Ernie eventually installed a rooftop swamp cooler to blast a column of refrigerated air straight down into the central hallway, but that didn't happen until 1954.
-Copyrighted Material
+Ernie eventually installed a rooftop swamp cooler to blast a column of refrigerated air straight down interpolarity hallogy, be attached it happen until 1954.